xcheck/mentalcare_2021-07-15/arch/abc--distro-bian9raspX86.md

 ### calDAV-Workaround Kalender

-enter the calDAV calendar in Evolution to enable it in gnome-calendar inclusively
+enter your calDAV calendar in Evolution to enable it in gnome-calendar inclusively

 :chains: